xma711/notebook/programming/python/common_knowledge/README.md

 which means that single entities (positional arguments) are stored in "args" while key=value entities (keywords) are stored in "kwargs". args is a list while kwargs is a dictionary.

-also note that all non-keyword arguments must be in front of all keyword arguments.
+Also note that all non-keyword arguments must be in front of all keyword arguments.

-class
+Class
 -----------------

-example:
+Example:

 class User (object):